 The Ashwaubenon chapter of the National Honor Society recognizes students who demonstrate excellence in the areas of Scholarship, Leadership, Service, and Character.
-The membership selection process takes place each year in the fall using the criteria below.
-Students who meet the criteria will be notified and invited to complete the application process.
+The membership selection process takes place each year after the end of Term 1 using the criteria below.
+Students who meet the criteria will be notified via student email and invited to complete the application process outlined in that email communication.